schmerl/LLStaging/README.md

 * the mocked-up log file shared with the TH, at `/test/log`

+* the terminal that you're running `curl` commands from

 Some example curl requests for the different endpoints given in the API, are found in `smoke.sh`, which you can run from the guest machine to smoke test the end points.
 That script gives the examples in wiki page order,